f44z/blog/content/posts/2021-21-03---Whitebox-methodology.md

 - how an application is protected against XSS, maybe it's possible to hijack admin sessions using XSS-based vulnerability?

 Having access to the application as a privileged user, you can utilize all of its functionalities to get RCE or find flags.
 Things like insecure deserialization flaws, unrestricted file upload vulnerabilities, or SQL injections could be an important ingredient in your RCE kill chain recipe.

+Have you find is useful?
+Do you have other white box testing flow?
+Please find me [@twitter](https://www.twitter.com/fuzzoux) and discuss.

+Happy hacking!

 ## Resources
 - web application vulnerability refresher - [PortSwigger Academy](https://portswigger.net/web-security)